School of Law

 This course focuses on the various discovery techniques which are commonly used in federal civil practice, and also compares state procedures.
 General topics include the uses of discovery, informal discovery, building the discovery plan, ethical issues, privileges and protections, the discovery tools, electronic discovery, experts, motions to compel discovery, and sanctions.

 Students are trained in practical skills necessary for pre-trial litigation, including client interviewing and drafting pre-trial documents such as pleadings.
-Course work includes observations of court proceedings and aspects of discovery.
 Pre or

 Co-requisite: Civil Procedure I.

 Introduction to legal reasoning; case analysis and synthesis; case research; structure and style in legal writing with emphasis on expository writing, including office memoranda.